OCOCA Information for Providers

 How Do I Submit the Forms?

-Within 30 calendar days of writing an OCOCA prescription, the attending physician must submit the following completed, signed, and dated forms and documentation to the Hawaii Department of Health:
+Within 30 calendar days of writing an OCOCA prescription, the attending provider must submit the following completed, signed, and dated forms and documentation to the Hawaiʻi Department of Health by USPS:

 • A copy of the qualifying individual’s written request

-• All required documentation found on Attending Physician’s Checklist
+• All required documentation found on Attending Provider’s Checklist

-Within 30 calendar days of a qualified individuals’ ingestion of the drug obtained under the terms of the Act, or death from any other cause, the attending physician shall submit any follow-up information to the documentation required
+Within 30 calendar days of a qualified individuals’ ingestion of the medication obtained under the terms of the Act, or death from any other cause, the attending provider shall submit any follow-up information to the documentation required

 How Will Cause of Death Be Reported?